AmielBelen/Project-Assignments/README.md

 ---

 ## Alphabet Soup Problem
-In this problem, we are tasked to arrange the letters of a word in alphabetical order.
+In this project, we are tasked to arrange the letters of a word in alphabetical order.

 I began by defining the function:
 ```python